The Best Types of Roses for Every Garden

 There are many types of roses to grow, from classic tea roses to sprawling climbing roses.
 Learn which one is perfect for your yard.

 Choose the Best Type of Rose to Grow

-If you want to choose the best type of rose for your garden, but aren’t sure where to start, look no further!
-From classic red blooming hybrids to sprawling pink climbers, these garden roses come in all shapes and sizes.
+If you aren’t sure where to start when picking the best types of roses for your garden, look no further!
+From classic red blooming hybrids to sprawling pink climbers, garden roses come in all shapes, colors and sizes.
 Before you toss any old rose plant into the ground, use this guide to find one that’s a perfect fit for your space.
-(Read more!
-8 Surprising Facts About Roses)

 Grow shrub roses in masses or as companions to other plants, and choose from an array of colors, shapes and sizes.
 Brand names to look for include the Knock Out family of roses, Easy Elegance, Oso Easy and Oso Happy, David Austin, Griffith Buck, Kordes, Meidiland and Flower Carpet.

 With gorgeous, classic flowers and a perfume-like scent to swoon over, hybrid teas probably come to mind when you think of traditional types of roses.
 The plants grow 4 to 6 feet tall with strong canes (main branches) and individual blooms.
 The foliage, which often falls prey to diseases, doesn’t cover the lower part of the canes, giving the plants a naked or barelegged look.

 If that’s not your style, plant companion growers to help with screening the stalks.
 Hybrid teas require specific pruning regimens for best flowering.
 They prefer mild climates and need special protection in regions where winters are severe.

 By the way, do you know how to prepare and prune roses for winter?